gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 Reads one character from the stream and returns a <code>string</code> instance that contains it.
 </p>
 <p>
-This method decodes character codes in the stream using <code>codec</code> specified when the <code>stream</code> instance is created.
+This method decodes character codes in the stream using <code>codec</code> instance that is specified when the <code>stream</code> instance is created.
 </p>
 <p>
 If <code>block</code> is specified, it would be evaluated with a block parameter <code>|ch:string|</code>, where <code>ch</code> is the created instance.
 In this case, the block's result would become the function's returned value.